 One of the provisions of the act addresses “Liability for Refusal to Accept Acknowledged Power of Attorney.”
 Under this provision, a third party must either accept an acknowledged power of attorney or request a certification, translation, or an opinion of counsel within seven business days of presentment.
 Once requested, the third party must accept the power of attorney within five business days of receiving the requested document.
 Also significant is the provision that a third party cannot require an additional or different form of power of attorney, which banks had begun to do routinely.

-If you have questions regarding a power of attorney, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online, or by calling us at (479) 443-0062.
+If you have questions regarding a power of attorney, or any other estate planning needs, please contact Wilcox Attorneys, PA online, or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018